 In concrete terms, the “Audi Charging Hub” provides for six reservable charging points of 300 kW each.
-They are built on two levels: The chargers are accessible at the bottom, while a lounge area is available as a place to stay at the top.
+They are built on two levels: The chargers are accessible at the bottom, while a lounge area is available to stay at the top.

-“Thanks to this huge interim storage – roughly 2.45 Mwh – the six charging stations, which have a charging output of up to 300 kW, only need a standard 400 volt high-voltage hook-up.
-That makes output starting at 11 kW per cube sufficient to be able to fill the three storage modules with a total capacity of 2.45 MWh continually and to charge them overnight.
-Photovoltaic modules on the roof provide additional green energy,” the Ingolstadt-based company explains about the technical approach.
-The setup is intended to facilitate the subsequent selection of possible locations, save costs and speed up the time planning.
+“Thanks to this huge interim storage – roughly 2.45 Mwh – the six charging stations, which have a charging output of up to 300 kW, only need a standard 400-volt high-voltage hook-up.
+That makes output starting at 11 kW per cube sufficient to fill the three storage modules with a total capacity of 2.45 MWh continually and to charge them overnight.
+In addition, photovoltaic modules on the roof provide additional green energy,” the Ingolstadt-based company explains about the technical approach.
+Furthermore, the setup is intended to facilitate the subsequent selection of possible locations, save costs and speed up the time planning.

 Audi also expects advantages in terms of flexibility and scalability from the cube-like structure of the concept: “The hub can be transported, installed and adapted to the individual location quickly – largely independent of local network capacities.”
 As far as the lounge is concerned, Audi explains that snacks, drinks and non-food items will be offered there.

-Initially, therefore, a pilot location is planned to go into operation in Germany in the second half of the year.
+Therefore, a pilot location is planned to go into operation in Germany in the second half of the year.
 Talks on the location and possible partners are currently underway, according to Audi.
-The insights gained and customer acceptance are to decide on further implementation of the concept.
+The insights gained and customer acceptance is to decide on further implementation of the concept.
 Incidentally, Audi also wants to open up its Charging Hub to drivers of other brands for the pilot phase.
-The plan is for other drivers to be able to use “free and non-reserved charging points as well as parts of the lounge”.
-This implies that the hubs themselves are planned as proprietary facilities.
+The plan is for other drivers to use “free and non-reserved charging points as well as parts of the lounge”.
+However, this implies that the hubs themselves are planned as proprietary facilities.